Walt Holmer

 Walter Ree Holmer (December 5, 1902 – August 27, 1976) was an American football player and coach.
 He played professionally as a quarterback and running back in the National Football League (NFL) for the Chicago Bears, Chicago Cardinals, Boston Redskins, and the Pittsburgh Pirates.
-Holmer served as the head football coach at Boston University in 1942 and 1946 and at Colby College from 1947 to 1950.
-He played college football at Northwestern University.
+Holmer served as the head football coach at Boston University from 1942 to 1946 and at Colby College from 1947 to 1950.